More on Life Insurance

 Many of these taxes need to be filed within the first nine months of death.
 Because most people choose to have the death benefit paid out in one tax-free lump sum, a life insurance policy can cover these costs immediately.

-If you owe debts at the time of your death, these are credited from your estate before they’re bequeathed to anyone designated in your will.
-That could be anything you owe to creditors, from medical bills to mortgage payments.
-And while your will might lay out what funeral arrangements you’d like, that doesn’t mean that it’s financially covered.
+If you owe debts at the time of your death, these are taken out of your estate before anything (money, property, etc.) is distributed to beneficiaries according to your will.
+High debts can subtract substantially from what your loved ones receive from your estate.
+This includes anything you owe to creditors, from medical bills to mortgage payments.
+And while your will might lay out what funeral arrangements you’d like, that doesn’t mean that they are financially covered.

 And while your family won’t technically be responsible for these debts, if your estate is liquid, a life insurance policy would protect any resources they relied on by ensuring that any payments wouldn’t be taken from your assets.